Analysis | Jake Sullivan bungles a line about visa processing for Afghans

 “On March 20, 2020, the Department of State temporarily suspended routine visa services at all U.S. embassies and consulates due to the global COVID-19 pandemic,” one of the quarterly reports notes.
 “Embassies and consulates continued to provide emergency and mission critical visa services, which included SIV services, where possible.
 However, the limited staffing as well as local safety conditions directly related to the COVID-19 pandemic impacted the number of SIV visa application interview appointments and issuances and increased processing times during this quarter.”

 In all three reports, the number of people interviewed for the visas was listed as zero — in Kabul.
-But the reports show two Afghans were scheduled to be interviewed during the June-September period and nine were scheduled to be interviewed in October-December, apparently outside Afghanistan, according to the reports.
+But the reports show two Afghans were scheduled to be interviewed during the July-September period and nine were scheduled to be interviewed in October-December, apparently outside Afghanistan, according to the reports.

 “There were relatively few interviews this quarter because U.S. Embassy Kabul was closed for in-person visa services due to the prevalence of COVID-19 in Afghanistan,” said the report for the quarter that ended in December.
 “In all nine cases, the applicants requested to have their interview conducted at an alternate post.”